chonocom/Sublime-Text-Theme-DM-CC/README.md

 "font_face": "Source Code Pro",
 "font_size": 12.5
 </pre>
+*Requires the font: Source Code Pro" (can be downloaded online for free (google it).
 *Once back on your workspace you can try and adjust the font-size by holding down CMD and pressing either + or -.
 <br>
 <br>